blytkerchan/blytkerchan.github.io/_posts/2014-10-03-writing-a-brainf-interpreter-in-vhdl.markdown

         end process;
     end behavior;

-[/aside] requires a _test bench_: a chunk of code used to exercise the component that's intended for synthesis.
+requires a _test bench_: a chunk of code used to exercise the component that's intended for synthesis.
 The test bench itself is not intended for synthesis, so it can do lots of things that you shouldn't do in code you want to synthesize (such as `after` and `wait` statements).

 I tend to put assertions in code intended for synthesis as well as in the test bench, even if it has no effect when synthesized: I find they document the code as much as they help during testing, validating assumptions.
 I also try to write assertive test benches, so I can automate running them -- say by simulating a given time so that if it hasn't failed by then, it is unlikely (or impossible) to fail afterwards.

 The test bench I wrote for this interpreter isn't quite complete yet: it doesn't fetch the altered memory from the interpreter to check what happened, nor does it take output from the interpreter during its runs (unlike regular BrainF, the `dot` opcode is implemented as a no-op, not as an output), but for a week-end pet project, I think it turned out pretty nice.

-Here's the code for the test bench: [aside type="code" status="closed"]
+Here's the code for the test bench:

     -- BrainF* interpreter - testbench
     -- Version: 20140929